maggielafratta23/BeRealClone/README.md

 ## Notes

 Encountered a few roadblocks with error messages, particularly creating them for use to find specific problems when debugging.

+After app was inititally working, went back to record gif for project @ app suddenly crashes with an invalid token error.
+Continuing to debug & adding progress for now.

 ## License